 Other Helpful Tips:

-- Wear medical alert tags/bracelets to help identify your disability/special need.
+- Wear medical alert tags/bracelets to help identify your disability/functional need.

 - Practice how to quickly explain your condition and your adaptive equipment to someone who is helping you.